nofatclips/codecademy-python/sets.md

 The set was first introduced in Python 2.3 as a library (you had to `import sets`, plural, in order to be able to use it in your programs).
 In Python 2.6 `sets` was replaced by `set` , a built-in type, that is part of the Python language (while the old library has been deprecated).
-Only with Python 2.7 the `{}` notation has been introduced (so, you won't be able to use it in some online IDEs that are still stuck to older versions of Python, and you may even have to `import sets` if the version is <2.6).
+Only with Python 2.7 the `{}` notation has been introduced.

+So, you won't be able to use the curly brackets literal in some online IDEs that are still stuck to older versions of Python, and you may even have to `import sets` if the version is Python 2.5 or earlier.
+To check which version of Python is running, use:

+    import sys
+    print sys.version

-For Python 3 users, same as Python 2.7 except that obviously `sets` has been removed.
+For Python 3 users, same as Python 2.7 applies except that obviously the old `sets` has been removed for good.